 Thank you to everyone who completed the survey.

-The survey asks about your experiences of assessment, planning, care support and the review process.
+We wanted to find out about assessment, planning, care support and the review process.

-If we gather enough evidence to support our concerns, we plan to use the information collected here to inform MPs and government departments, when the forthcoming Green Paper on Social Care is released for consultation.
+We will be using this report to inform MPs and government departments when the forthcoming Green Paper on Social Care is released for consultation.